streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 # Create a multipage app

-In the [last section](/library/get-started/multipage-apps), we learned what it takes to create multipage apps, including how to define pages, how to structure and run multipage apps as well as how to navigate between pages in the user interface.
-If you need a refresher, now is good time to take a look.
+In the [last section](/library/get-started/multipage-apps), we learned what it takes to create multipage apps, including how to define pages, structure and run multipage apps, and navigate between pages in the user interface..
+If you need a refresher, now is a good time to take a look.

 In this guide, let’s put our understanding of multipage apps to use by converting the familiar `streamlit hello` command to a multipage app!

 ## Motivation

-Prior to Streamlit 1.10.0, the streamlit hello command was a large single-page app.
-As there was no support for multiple pages, we resorted to splitting the content of the app using st.selectbox in the sidebar to choose what content to run.
+Before Streamlit 1.10.0, the streamlit hello command was a large single-page app.
+As there was no support for multiple pages, we resorted to splitting the app's content using `st.selectbox` in the sidebar to choose what content to run.
 The content comprised of three demos for plotting, mapping, and dataframes.

 Here's what the code and single-page app looked like: